-SCHEDULE - 18 NOTES ON ACCOUNTS FORMING PART OF THE CONSOLIDATED FINANICAL STATEMENTS FOR THE YEAR ENDED MARCH 31, 2022 i.
-Capital infusion
+SCHEDULE - 18 NOTES ON ACCOUNTS FORMING PART OF THE CONSOLIDATED FINANICAL STATEMENTS FOR THE YEAR ENDED MARCH 31, 2022

 - 1. Consolidated Financial Statements comprises the results of The South Indian Bank Limited (Parent) and the wholly owned non-financial subsidiary of SIB Operations and Services Limited for the period from May 28th, 2021 to March 31, 2022. - 2.
-Audited Financial Statements of the Subsidiary has been drawn up to the same reporting date as that of the Parent i.e. March 31, 2022 ii.
-Details of movement in the paid-up equity share capital of the Bank are given below:
+Audited Financial Statements of the Subsidiary has been drawn up to the same reporting date as that of the Parent i.e. March 31, 2022